Gui-Yom/turbo-metrics/crates/nvptx-core/README.md

 Core functionality for developing cuda kernels in rust.
 This crate only contains device code and should only be compiled with the `nvptx64-nvidia-cuda` target.

+## Math std

+Some math functions are defined in libstd rather than core (`mul_add`, `cbrt`, ...).
+This crate defines the extension trait `StdMathExt` that mimic those functions.
+The goal is to be able to import code without changing much.

 ## Linking libdevice

 The llvm bitcode linker can't link bitcode files in rlib so we cannot link to libdevice in this library directly.
 You